How roads and bridges are named

 - likely to cause offence generally.

-If a name that is currently being used is inappropriate and the community agree, the name may be changed.
+If a name that is currently being used is inappropriate and the community agree, the name may be reconsidered.

-A name commemorating a person should not be considered until the person has been deceased for at least 2 years.
+A name commemorating a person should not be considered until at least two years after their death.

-The chosen name must be for a single structure or contiguous length of road.
+A name must apply to single structure or contiguous length of road.

 Unique

-Names that can be confused with or duplicate names within the same area will not be considered.
+Names that duplicate or may be confused with others in the same area will not be considered.

 In order to acquire uniqueness we avoid:

-- adjectives such as Upper, Lower, Old, New or Little which can result in partially duplicated names (New Cleveland Road and Old Cleveland Road).
+- qualifiers such as Upper, Lower, Old, New or Little that can create confusion.

 Language